official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 solution that includes the lifting of sanctions … and the timely implementation of other provisions of the relevant … resolutions.
-To this end … Iraq is ready to discuss the practical arrangements necessary for the immediate resumption of inspections.”15
+To this end … Iraq is ready to discuss the practical arrangements necessary for the immediate resumption of inspections.”[^15]

-14 United Nations, 16 September 2002, Daily Press Briefing by the Office of the Spokesman for the Secretary‑General.
+[^14]: United Nations, 16 September 2002, Daily Press Briefing by the Office of the Spokesman for the
-15 UN Security Council,16 September 2002, ‘Letter dated 16 September from the Minister of Foreign Affairs of Iraq addressed to the Secretary‑General’, attached to ‘Letter dated 16 September from the Secretary‑General addressed to the President of the Security Council’ (S/2002/1034).
+[^15]: UN Security Council,16 September 2002, ‘Letter dated 16 September from the Minister of Foreign

 209

 3.5 | Development of UK strategy and options, September to November 2002 –  the negotiation of resolution 144157.
-Mr Annan sent the letter to the President of the Security Council, asking him to bring it to the attention of the Council.16
+Mr Annan sent the letter to the President of the Security Council, asking him to bring it to the attention of the Council.[^16]

 58. Mr Blair and Mr Straw agreed that they should secure as much of the elements required as possible in a first resolution, keeping an open mind on whether